-Another opportunity to reduce private car use is through creating greater awareness of the cost advantages of using sustainable transport when compared to the real cost and standing charges associated with owning a private vehicle, particularly when underutilised.
+Another opportunity to reduce private car use is through creating greater awareness of the cost and benefits to long term human health from avoiding car use and advantages of using sustainable transport when compared to the real cost and standing charges associated with owning a private vehicle, particularly when underutilised.
+Not only do most of us use our cars for single passenger trips but the pollution from these vehicles has long lasting implications to our health and air quality of the city we live in.
 Data shows that cars are the most expensive mode of travel when compared to alternatives such as public and active transport.
 Beyond the purchase price of a vehicle, the following costs also need to be considered for a fully informed decision and can influence the actual cost to customers over time: